Welcome to the School of Engineering and Applied Sciences! Here you'll find answers to some of our more frequently asked

 CHE 110 is a one semester augmentation to CHE 107 for students who are concerned about their readiness for science courses at UB.
-CHE 110 is also recommended for students who did not take high school chemistry, or did not perform well in chemistry in high school.
+CHE 110 is also recommended for students who did not take high school chemistry.
 Students entering CHE 107 are assumed to have working knowledge of the material from the New York State high school Regents Chemistry course, or an equivalent.
-For students who have not yet taken a Chemistry course, and students whose Chemistry Regents exam scores indicate a need for strengthened preparation, CHE 110 provides a bridge to help maximize chances of success upon enrolling in CHE 110.
+For students who have not yet taken a Chemistry course, and students who did not have an opportunity to perform well on the Chemistry Regents, CHE 110 provides a bridge to help maximize chances of success upon enrolling in CHE 110.

 Ten minutes is enough time for students without accessibility concerns to get from one class on the North Campus Academic Spine to another.
-Students are advised to allow approximately 20-30 minutes to travel between the Academic Spine and the Ellicott Complex (Millard Fillmore Academic Center - MFAC) on the North Campus, and one hour to travel between classes on the North Campus and South Campus.
+Students are advised to allow approximately 20-30 minutes to travel between the Academic Spine and the Ellicott Complex on the North Campus, and one hour to travel between classes on the North Campus and South Campus.

-There are a few things to take into consideration when determining the right amount of credits in a given term:
+There are a few things to take into consideration when determining the right number of credits in a given term:

 If the school that you took classes at was an accredited institution these courses will probably transfer to UB for credit.
 Visit UB’s Transfer Articulation System (TAURUS) to find out exactly how your courses will transfer (what UB requirement they might satisfy).